Kiernan Hughes-Mason

+In August 2024, Hughes-Mason was convicted of grievous bodily harm and child cruelty, and was subsequently sacked as manager of Enfield Borough.
+He was jailed for 14 years.

 Club career

 Youth career

 Hughes-Mason started his career at the age of seven, playing alongside Jack Wilshere and Emmanuel Frimpong in the youth ranks at Arsenal.
 At the age of 14, he was deemed too small by the club and released.
 He then joined local rivals Tottenham Hotspur for a season but failed to earn a scholarship at the club.
 Following his release, Hughes-Mason was offered a scholarship with Millwall.

 Professional career

 After two years in the youth section, Hughes-Mason made his professional debut for Millwall in August 2009 and the age of 17.
 Named on the bench the following game, he struggled to break into the team and joined Cheltenham Town in April 2010.
 However, he failed to make an appearance for the League Two club, where he remained until the end of the season.

 In July 2010, Hughes-Mason went on trial with Swindon Town alongside PSG forward Yoann Arquin but was unable to impress and later returned to Millwall.
 In August 2010, he joined Tooting & Mitcham United on a one-month loan, before returning for a second spell in November 2010.

 In February 2011, Hughes-Mason joined Conference South outfit Chelmsford City on loan and made six appearances in the latter stages of the season.
 At the end of the 2010–11 season, he was released by Millwall.

 Hughes-Mason trialed with Burton Albion in July 2011, and Grimsby Town two weeks later, but was unable to earn a contract with either club.